gadicc/openfigi/README.md

 the schema with regular tools - the overriding goal being a good developer experience (DX).

+## OpenFIGI Limitations

+1. **OpenFIGI does not return third-party proprietary identifiers** (examples:
+   ISIN, CUSIP, SEDOL) through its public API because of licensing / redistribution restrictions.

+   **You can submit those identifiers as input** (they’re accepted as idType/idValue in mapping requests), but they will not be returned back in the mapping results.
+Some identifier fields are available only in Bloomberg’s licensed products / data license offerings or terminal, not via the free OpenFIGI site/API.

+   Practically speaking, even if you specify an identifier for a **single listing** (e.g. a SEDOL), your request will map back to an underlying identifier and return **all listings of that identifier** (and not a single result).
+So, you can't reconstruct such data through reverse queries.
+You can however, use request filters such as `exchCode`, `micCode`, `marketSecDes`, etc., to narrow mapping results when you need a specific listing or market-level match.

+   If you’re new to finance or coming from the open-source world, these restrictions are common - redistributable copies of proprietary identifiers typically require a commercial license and contractual controls, and even audits.

 ## Roadmap

 - [ ] APIs